eifsypopai/docs/เนื้อหา/github/การตั้งค่าและการจัดการบัญชีผู้ใช้ github ของคุณ/permission-levels-for-a-user-account-repository.md

 {% endtip %}

-### Owner access for a repository owned by a user account
+### Owner access for a repository owned by a user accounting

 The repository owner has full control of the repository.
 In addition to the actions that any collaborator can perform, the repository owner can perform the following actions.